 Now, the upcoming markets with great demand for regional CRO companies include China, Brazil, and Russia, which are strong in regulations and guidelines.

-For services such as Biostatistics, Clinical Data Management, Pharmacovigilance, etc., are looking towards Asian countries like India as an emerging market due to cost-effective scenarios, which may further drive up the revenue of the Asia-Pacific region in the future.
+Sponsors are looking towards Asian countries like India as an emerging market due to cost-effective scenarios.
+This could be for services such as Biostatistics, Clinical Data Management, Pharmacovigilance, etc. This may further drive up the revenue of the Asia-Pacific region in the future.

 - Quality of services